List of fictitious stories in Romance of the Three Kingdoms: Hua Tuo heals Guan Yu's arm

-Hua Tuo's biography in the Sanguozhi does not specify his year of death, but it is certain that he died before 208.
+Hua Tuo's biography in Records does not specify his year of death, but it is certain that he died before 208.
 (See #Cao Cao's death for more information.)
 The Battle of Fancheng took place in 219, some 11 years after 208, so it was not possible for Hua Tuo to be around to heal Guan Yu's arm.
-However, Guan Yu's biography in the Sanguozhi mentions a similar incident, but without Hua Tuo's involvement.
+However, Guan Yu's biography mentions a similar incident, but without Hua Tuo's involvement.
 See Guan Yu#Arm injury for details.

 Lü Meng's death

 Events after Guan Yu's death

 In Chapter 77, after Guan Yu died, his spirit roams the land and cries out, "Return my head!"
 His spirit comes to Yuquan Hill outside Dangyang and encounters Pujing, the monk who saved his life many years ago at Sishui Pass.
 Pujing tells Guan Yu's spirit, "Now you ask for your head, but from whom should Yan Liang, Wen Chou, the pass guardians and many others ask for theirs?"
 Guan Yu's spirit is enlightened and disappears, but henceforth it manifested itself around the hill and protected the locals from evil.
 The locals built a temple on the hill to worship the spirit.
 Pujing is said to have built a grass hut for himself at the southeastern foot of Yuquan Hill in the final years of the Eastern Han dynasty.
 The Yuquan Temple, the oldest temple in the Dangyang region from where the worship of Guan Yu originated, was built on the exact location of the hut, and its construction was completed only until the Sui dynasty.

 Sun Quan sends Guan Yu's head to Cao Cao in the hope of pushing the responsibility of Guan Yu's death to Cao Cao.
 When Cao Cao opens the box containing Guan Yu's head, he sees that Guan Yu's facial expressions resemble those of a living person.
 He smiles and says to the head, "I hope you are well since we last parted."
 To his horror, Guan Yu's head opens its eyes and mouth and the long beard and hairs stand on ends.
 Cao Cao collapses and does not regain consciousness until a long time later.
 When he comes to, he exclaims, "General Guan is truly a god from heaven!"
 Then he orders the head to be buried with honours befitting a noble.